 Alopecia, also known as hair loss, can occur as a result of taking some medications.

-- Drugs used in chemotherapy that cause hair loss include methotrexate, tamoxifen, paclitaxel, cyclophosphamide, doxorubicin, etc. Methotrexate hair loss, paclitaxel hair loss, and tamoxifen hair loss are widely seen.
+- Drugs used in chemotherapy like methotrexate, tamoxifen, paclitaxel, cyclophosphamide, doxorubicin, etc.

 - Antidepressants like amoxapine, desipramine, sertraline hydrochloride, fluotexine hydrochloride, etc.